openresty/sregex/README.markdown

 Almost all the relevant test cases for PCRE 8.32 and Perl 5.16.2 have been imported into sregex's test suite and all tests are passing right now.

+Already implemtend an API for assembling multiple user regexes and returning an ID indicating exactly which regex is matched (first), as well as the corresponding submatch captures.

 There is also a Just-in-Time (JIT) compiler targeting x86_64 for the Thompson VM.

 Syntax Supported